The trip began with an ominous license plate sighting at the airport in Connecticut. Who knew the Sith Lord was an environmentalist?

 On my third day in Colorado I visited Rocky Mountain National Park.
 The last town I went through on the way to the park was Estes Park, which is located near the park's entrance.
 Its most famous building is the Stanley Hotel, which was the inspiration for the Overlook Hotel in Stephen King's novel The Shining.
 The staff at the hotel knows that many people want to visit it without staying there, so they charge money simply to park and walk around.
 That wasn't worth it.
 I had lunch elsewhere in Estes Park, at Notchtop Bakery and Cafe, which is named after Notchtop mountain.

-My host Anton Dzhamay was wearing a Russian t-shirt, and when the waitress gave us menus she saw the shirt and started talking to us in Russian.
+My host Anton Dzhamay was wearing a Russian t-shirt with a picture by the artist Vasya Lozhkin on the front, and when the waitress gave us menus she saw the shirt and started talking to us in Russian.
 She is from Ukraine and it turns out a lot of the staff is foreign (Uzbekistan, Romania, etc.) since the owner is as well.
 Anyway, the food was fantastic.
 If you want to have a meal in Estes Park, definitely consider going to Notchtop.

 The next 6 photos were taken before the road started going into the mountains.